sgongora27/Guarani-embeddings-for-MT/README.md

 ## Contents:
 - ``Corpus/`` contains the tweets set used for training some of the 24 embeddings models.
-- ``Word embeddings/`` contains 2 out of the 24 trained word embeddings models.
+- ``Word embeddings/`` contains 2 of the 24 trained word embeddings models:
     - ``s150w9none``: size 150, window 9, no tweets
     - ``s300w6none``: size 300, window 6, no tweets
 - ``Analogy and Similarity tests/`` contains the tests used for intrinsically evaluating the trained word embeddings.